 It felt like the piano was emoting in a very conflicted, almost human way, you know, like those bittersweet feelings when someone is breaking up with you who you know isn’t good for you and you’re relieved, upset, heartbroken, angry, nostalgic, and don’t want to let go but you know you’re ready to move on.

 After the day’s workshop events, there was a concert.
-When Clare was up onstage, in the middle of a solo after a particularly interesting run, the jazz teacher from my high school contributed an emphatic “YEAH!” that I felt pretty well summed up the inspiration his playing was evoking within us attentive listeners.
+When Clare was up onstage, in the middle of a solo after a particularly interesting run, the jazz teacher from my high school contributed an emphatic “YEAH!” that I felt pretty well summed up the inspiration his playing evoked within his attentive audience members.

 So what’s the point of all this?